 Hook Size Is Important

-A good knowledgeable guide will use different sized hooks for different sizes of bait and for different sizes of fish.
+I use different-sized hooks for different sizes of bait and for different sizes of fish.
 I will also choose my hook size based on the water clarity and the water velocity.

 I find that all my guide friends use the same size hooks that I do and most of the time it’s a size 10 or 12 hooks when trout fishing.

-Larger hooks tend to hold better so in dirtier water or in faster water I will usually upsize my hook by one or two sizes.
+Larger hooks tend to hold fish better, so in dirtier water or in faster water I will usually upsize my hook by one or two sizes.

-I will often downsize my hook in gin-clear water, and in slower water when the trout have lots of time to inspect the bait, and when using a very small bait.
+I will often downsize my hook in gin-clear water, and in slower water when the trout have plenty of time to inspect the bait.
+I also go with a smaller hook when I’m using a very small bait.

 However, if you use a hook that is too small for the bait, the hook point might be obstructed by the bait or the gap of the hook might be filled with the bait and you won’t get a good hook penetration.